LucasDelfino92/morrowindsharp/readme.md

 Note that you don't *have* to replace your **loadorder.txt** if you don't want to.
 Simply match your load order as closely as possible to that of the one present in the text file.

 Sadly, it is near impossible to provide a functional **modlist.txt**, as I tend to rename downloaded archives for clarity.
 But simply follow **Mod installation order.txt** and you will be fine.
 I recommend following my mod list in order to minimize the amount of mods you will have to rearrange in your Mod Organizer 2 left window.

+### THINGS TO KEEP IN MIND

+Every single mod present in this guide is a mod I use or, in very few exceptions, a mod that is an alternative to a mod I'm using.
+Absent from this guide are mods I do not use, for a simple reason: if I'm not using it, it is because...

+- I do not think it is a good mod.
+- I think it is a good mod, but with flaws that stop me from using it.
+- I'm not interested in said mod.
+- I haven't gotten to play with it yet because it drastically modifies aspects of the game (the world, the factions, the quests) that I've yet to experience as the devs intended.
+- I'm not aware of said mod's existence.
+This only applies for "obscure" mods, as all the popular ones are covered by the four exceptions mentioned above.

+I want to make this clear from the start because no doubt some people will wonder why "X" mod which is very popular was not included in the guide.

+The good news is that because I use every single mod in this list (minor conflicting alternatives) I have a good idea of the level of compatibility between the mods listed here.
+As such, I can tell you the conflicts are kept to a minimum, to ensure the appropriate enjoyment of each of the mods present here.

+The bad news is that because of the complexity of the guide, some modding experience is required.
+People with modding experience in future Bethesda titles will feel right at home and should have no issues whatsoever.
+People with no modding experience, I suggest you read the mods' descriptions and installation instructions before installing them in your game.

 ### INSTALLATION INDEX